 Our world is getting faster by the minute, the pace of our lives is increasing every day, and people are constantly looking for ways to optimize their efforts.
 At the same time, we’re surrounded by more information than ever before and often wonder — how can we increase our productivity while always being online?

 In essence, cookies are files generated by the websites you visit to make your online experience more pleasant.
-You don’t need to sign into your accounts every time anymore, or remember your web preferences, or enter your location.
-But you can also learn how to turn off cookies on Mac when you don’t need them.
+You don’t need to sign into your accounts every time anymore, or remember your web preferences, or enter your location — your browser will remember all the reusable information for you.

 It could be frustrating to retype your email and password to sign in every time, especially if you’re in a rush.
 It could also be an unnecessary hassle to have to add all your items to the online shopping cart once again after reopening your browser.

-In those cases, you want to enable cookies in Chrome on Mac.
+In those cases, you want to enable cookies in Chrome on Mac (or in any other browser).

-Generally, there are two types of cookie files: first-party cookies, created by the websites you visit, and third-party cookies, created by websites which run ads or images you see.
+Generally, there are two types of cookie files: first-party cookies, created by the websites you visit, and third-party cookies, created by the websites that run ads or images you see.
 You want more of the former and less of the latter.

 How to enable cookies in Safari